Frequently asked questions

 Can you stop saying ‘slay’ in sessions?
 You’re obviously older than gen z…

 Okay, who is conducting this interview?
-I want to talk about the questions you picked!
+I want to talk about these questions you picked!

 What are some goals you are working toward?